Hugh Dalton: Minister of Economic Warfare

 In May 1941, Dalton came into a dispute with Archibald Wavell, the GOCinC of Middle East Command, over the control of the SOE's station in Cairo, which was responsible for SOE operations in the Middle East and the Balkans.
 On 10 May 1941, Eric Dorman-Smith, writing on behalf of Wavell, ordered that SOE Cairo was subject to the "order and instruction" of Middle East Command.
 Dalton wrote to Wavell protesting against placing a SOE station "under the direct orders of your staff", saying that as Minister of Economic Warfare, all SOE stations were under his control.
 By the summer of 1941, food requisitions by the occupying powers had caused a famine in Greece.
 As Minister of Economic Warfare, Dalton was in charge of enforcing the blockade against Greece, which the Germans blamed for the famine.
-Throughout the entire famine in Greece, the German position was that the Reich would not nothing to help the staving Greeks, and if the British wanted to help the Greeks, they should lift the blockade against Greece.
+Throughout the entire famine in Greece, the German position was that the Reich would do nothing to help the starving Greeks, and if the British wanted to help the Greeks, they should lift the blockade against Greece.
 In June 1941, Eden suggested lifting the blockade, saying that much of the Greek population was going to starve to death, which was opposed by Dalton who argued this would render the blockade of Europe ineffective.
 On 3 July 1941, Dalton reversed himself and told Eden that he was prepared to ignore food shipments to Greece via Turkey, saying he wanted "a tacit understanding with the Greeks that we wink at shipments of food and not attack ships engaged in this traffic".